vlamy/talks/post-quantum-cryptography/post-quantum.md

 ]

 ---
-# Things Quantum Computing is good at
+# What is quantum supremacy ?

 .col-6[
 ### Nuclear